 The exact composition of the bioeconomy depends on each country or macro-region.
 It consists of complex social, economic, and environmental systems.
 The direct and indirect impacts of the bioeconomy are not always foreseeable and trade-offs may exist.
 A reliable, holistic, and timely monitoring system is essential to adapt the governance bioeconomies.
 Monitoring systems allow decision makers to assess the performance and progress towards specific strategic objectives that reflect an overall vision.

-The Food and Agriculture Organization of the United Nations (FAO) and the European Commission’s Joint Research Centre (JRC) launched an important new guidance note for policymakers in countries and macro-regions.
-The Guidance note on monitoring the sustainability of bioeconomy at a country or macro-regional level describes in easy-to-follow steps how countries and macro-regions, such as the European Union, can monitor sustainability of their bioeconomy strategies and policies.
+The (FAO) and the European Commission’s Joint Research Centre (JRC) launched an important new guidance note for policymakers in countries and macro-regions.
+The describes in easy-to-follow steps how countries and macro-regions, such as the European Union, can monitor sustainability of their bioeconomy strategies and policies.

 - EU Bioeconomy monitoring System

 - JC paper: Development of a bioeconomy monitoring framework for the European Union: An integrative and collaborative approach.

 - JRC report: Building a monitoring system for the EU Bioeconomy